stephenslater/Crowd-Dynamics/docs/performance.md

 ## Process

-To measure scaling we used an AWS EMR cluster of 8 m4.xlarge workers with 4 cores each to compute historical analytics on the detected objects that we identified from 850 GB of video.
+To measure scaling we used an AWS EMR cluster of 8 m4.xlarge workers (which have 4 cores each) to compute historical analytics on the detected objects that we identified from 150 GB of video.

 ![8nodes](images/8nodes.png)